 Core sampling in indicator streams has been sporadic since 1994 (Table 13).
-The current standard for assessing impairment of streams due to increase in sediments is based on fine sediment (<6.35 mm).
+The current standard for assessing impairment of streams due to increase in sediments continues to be based on fine sediment (<6.35 mm).
 Weaver and Fraley (1991) found that survival is reduced to one-third when fine sediments reach 35 percent and at 40 percent the survival drops to one-quarter.

 Though there is not enough long-term data presented to fully assess trends in the monitored streams, most appear show stable if not decreasing fine sediment levels.
 Two exceptions are O'Brien Creek and the British Columbia portion of the Wigwam River.
 Both have been impacted by extra activities in the past several years.
+O'Brien has increased redd counts but decreased juveniles abundances it is not surprising when viewed in context of the percentage of fine sediments and substrate scores (Tables 13 and 15, respectively).